php-build/phpunit-plugin/README.md

 ## Install

-Just copy the `triggers` directory into your `php-build` installation.
+Just copy the `share` directory into your `php-build` installation, or link `share/php-build/after-install.d/phpunit` to `share/php-build/after-install.d/` in your `php-build` installation.

 ## License